Why You Should Consider a Tankless Water Heater

 Another significant benefit of tankless systems is their longevity, which is comparable to that of a standard water heater.

-A well-maintained tankless water heater can provide reliable service for 10 to 15 years, similar to the lifespan of any tank heater.
+A well-maintained tankless water heater can provide reliable service for 10-15 years, similar to the lifespan of any tank heater.

 Tankless systems are less prone to issues such as tank leaks, which can cause costly damage, further making them a reliable long-term investment.

-They also typically include a 12 to 15-year manufacturer warranty on the heating element, the same as most traditional units.
+They also typically include a 12-15-year manufacturer warranty on the heating element, the same as most traditional units.

 Potential Drawbacks to Consider